Cardioid-based surround array

 An example of a possible setup (without the outriggers!) may look like this.
 You may change the size of the array to your needs.

 The numbers shown are theoretically correct, but your mileage may vary.
-And we find it very hard to adjust a microphone in an angle of 216°.
+And we find it hard to adjust a microphone in an angle of 72° or multiplies of it.

-However, we will provide a tutorial and a shopping list.
-Let your ears be the judge.
+However, we will provide a tutorial and a shopping list soon.
+Stay tuned!